istio/istio.io/_blog/2018/soft-multitenancy.md

 the namespace the Istio control plane is running in to ensure the resource is created in the proper namespace.
 Additionally, the rule itself must be scoped to the tenant's namespace so that it will be applied properly to that tenant's mesh.
-The *-i* option is used to create (or get or describe) the rule in the namespace that the istio control plane is deployed in.
+The *-i* option is used to create (or get or describe) the rule in the namespace that the Istio control plane is deployed in.
 The *-n* option will scope the rule to the tenant's mesh and should be set to the namespace that the tenant's app is deployed in.
 Note that the *-n* option can be skipped on the command line if the .yaml file for the resource scopes it properly instead.